json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 The `minimum` is applied to the `items` because that keyword is not relevant for an array.

-***NOTE** This means that the generator will have trouble determining where to apply keywords to properties like `List<List<T>>` because the attributes could be relevant for both the outer and inner lists.*
+> This means that the generator will have trouble determining where to apply keywords to properties like `List<List<T>>` because the attributes could be relevant for both the outer and inner lists.
+{: .prompt-info }

 The generator also supports these .Net-defined attributes: